Stacy Donovan Zapar

 What’s one of your most favorite campaigns?

-One of my favourite campaigns was for a little startup catering to wedding photographers, event planners, sort of solo-preneurs.
+One of my favorite campaigns was for a little startup catering to wedding photographers, event planners, sort of solo-preneurs.
 Photographers were a big part of their audience, so we launched a campaign called “picture yourself at Honeybook.”
-We took pictures of employees at work with somebody holding a mock-up of a large polaroid frame.
-You could see the person through the hole in the polaroid picture.
+We took pictures of employees at work with somebody holding a mock-up of a large Polaroid frame.
+You could see the person through the hole in the Polaroid picture.
 It was fun, had a visual component and was a way to spotlight employees.
 A different person was spotlighted each week, we put it on our blog, then they would share it out on LinkedIn, Facebook, or Twitter, and all their friends would comment, and they’d start following us.
 These “employee takeover,” campaigns are really effective.

 How do you get your company to stand out?

 Definitely keeping it real is important.
 I have a client that is fast paced, a place for over-achievers to over achieve and if new hires are not A+ players, they let them go quickly.
 Their Glassdoor reviews were not great such as, “wow, if you’re not A+ all the time, you’re not going to make it here.”
 This feedback wasn’t very positive, but it clearly represented the culture.
 Instead of trying to hide it, the TA team push every single prospect to Glassdoor.
 The thinking goes, if they’re only looking for people that are on their A-game, and it’s not you, why waste everybody’s time.
 That is a way of embracing your employer brand imperfections.
 It’s not perfect by everyone’s standards, but for some people, it’s their dream job.
 I love this story.
 We need to do a better job of educating our audience, not just selling and marketing to them all the time.

 What’s the secret to converting great prospects into candidates?